aws-samples/aws-analytics-reference-architecture/README.md

    ```
    cdk deploy  -c EnableDataviz=false
    ```

-   ---
-   **NOTE:**
+   **NOTE:
-   Step 4 and 5 only have to be executed if the data visualization module has been installed.
+   Step 4 and 5 only have to be executed if the data visualization module has been installed.**
-   ---

 4. Configure Amazon QuickSight:
     * To link the clean data S3 bucket to the QuickSight account:
         * Visit the [QuickSight web console](https://quicksight.aws.amazon.com)